DestillApp/main/frontend/docs/index.md

 - [App Entry](/api/App.vue/App)
 - [TypeScript API](/typedoc/modules)

 Looking for a specific distillation form, modal, or UI element?
-Dive into the [Vue API](/api/) section and check the sidebar for available modules.
+Check the sidebar for available modules in the [Vue API](/api/App.vue/App).

 ---